 A: An optional Wireless Port is also available.
 It is not a general wireless access point; rather, the wireless extension port is connected to a directional antenna for extending data signals to another switch with a directional antenna and wireless extension port in a location where Ethernet cable runs aren’t practical.

 Q: Can all the ports be used at once?

-A: Ports 1-4, the PoE output ports, can all be used simultaneously as long as the total PoE budget does not exceed 240W.
+A: Ports 1-4, the PoE output ports, can all be used simultaneously as long as the total PoE budget does not exceed 180W for the AC version, 240W for the DC version, or 85W for the PD version.
 For the additional ports:

 - On the PoE-powered PD version, the 5th port is normally used for PoE power input, therefore, the SFP option is not available if you are using that PoE port.
-However, if you are using hybrid power fiber as the power input, then the 5th port can be used as a copper or fiber port instead of as the PoE input port.
+However, if you are using fiber cable running in parallel with copper cable as the power input, then the 5th port can be used as a copper or fiber port instead of as the PoE input port.